About to Lose Your Job? Act Now!

 Consider this an opportunity to break old patterns and build a life you love.

-Pro Tip: Don’t hesitate to seek support from career coaches or counseling services to help you stay focused on your next steps.
+Pro Tip: Seek support from career coaches or counseling services to help you stay focused.

 Conclusion: Take Charge of Your Future